-Co-operatives, charities, social enterprises, and other impact focused organizations often encompass the social finance space.
+Co-operatives, charities, social enterprises, and other impact-focused organizations often encompass the social finance space.

 Governments have historically held the role of solving social problems, however, the amount of capital needed exceeds the government spending abilities, which has been compounded by the huge growth rate in the world and a global recession.
 The gap to solve social problems can no longer be left to philanthropy alone.

-It is a constant argument in the industry today that social finance can fill the gap of social and environmental protection, with one approach being social impact bond,- which is gaining attention in the mainstream media.
+It is a constant argument in the industry today that social finance can fill the gap of social and environmental protection, with one approach being the social impact bond,- which is gaining attention in the mainstream media.

 A social impact bond is similar to a regular bond, however, the payments are based on hitting a social goal, like education for girls/boys, or access to clean water for the masses.

-Enterprises that aim to improve society and the environmental problems face challenges raising capital, especially in their development stages.
+Enterprises that aim to improve society and the environmental problems face challenges in raising capital, especially in their development stages.
 This is because they have high upfront costs but relatively low-profit margins, as they do not focus on profits as much as conventional startups.